Why Is It Hard To Find a Good Developer? Freelance vs Outsourcing Comparison

 Freelance can be a beneficial instrument when you are in need of a single developer with unique expertise or those running a tight budget.
 Partnership with freelancers can reduce risks, provide you with low cost and offer flexibility along with worldwide reach.
 The freelance market is represented by many experienced specialists ready to help in a short time.

 In contrast, an outsourcing company will be a perfect match for complex business challenges that require a diverse team with various skills.
-While there is a shortage of specialists in the US, there are more than 80,000 current specialists, 60% of them are involved in outsourcing, and around 16,000 graduates every year in Belarus.
-A Belarusian talent pool may offer a vast pool of experienced, affordable IT professionals covering more popular languages and services and niche technologies (such as Go, TypeScript, or Dart) or combining varied skills (e.g., data analytics + programming).
-It makes Belarus a favorable country for foreign company owners to outsource the development process.
-And with a reliable vendor like UpsilonIT, companies will easily solve the issue of tech talent shortage but will also ensure steady development of their business.
+The talent pool in Eastern Europe can offer a vast pool of experienced, affordable IT professionals covering the most popular languages and services and niche technologies (such as Go, TypeScript, or Dart) or combining varied skills (e.g., data analytics + programming).
+It makes Eastern Europe a favorable region for foreign company owners to outsource the development process.
+And with a reliable vendor like Upsilon, companies will easily solve the issue of tech talent shortage but will also ensure steady development of their business.

 Levering the benefits of these two tactics will help you be better equipped and effectively rebuild workflows in conditions of developer shortage.